Frenw0rld/rotten-ketchup/README.md

 # Rotten Ketchup

-A browser extension that adds a **Censored** ("Pull") score next to the Popcornmeter on Rotten Tomatoes movie pages, so the verified-ticket "push" bias behind the displayed score becomes visible.
+A browser extension that adds a **Censored** score next to the Popcornmeter on Rotten Tomatoes movie pages, so the verified-ticket "push" bias behind the displayed score becomes visible.

 As u/RoryTate discovered [here](https://www.reddit.com/r/KotakuInAction/comments/1v1ow9s/rotten_tomatoes_says_the_odyssey_has_a_97/), Rotten Tomatoes' Popcornmeter is sold as the audience score, but most of it is made up of "verified" ticket-buying votes that the site heavily weights and labels prominently.
 Rotten Ketchup adds a third column to the movie scorecard: The Censored score, computed from the unverified (non-ticket) votes that RT's verified-ticket scoring suppresses.

 ## Install

-Rotten Ketchup is not listed on the Chrome Web Store.
-It is available for Firefox via the official Firefox Add-ons (AMO) page; for Chrome, Edge, Brave, and other Chromium-based browsers you can install it manually.
+Rotten Ketchup is not yet listed on the Chrome Web Store.
+It is available for Firefox via the official Firefox Add-ons (AMO) page after their review is completed; for Chrome, Brave, Edge and other Chromium-based browsers you can install it manually.
 Instructions for both are below.

 ### Firefox